boxbilling/boxbilling/README.md

 **Got questions?
 Found a bug?
 Ideas for improvements?**

-Don't hesitate to create an [issue](https://github.com/boxbilling/boxbilling/issues), or join us on [Discord](https://boxbilling.org/discord) to say hi.
+Don't hesitate to create an [issue](https://github.com/boxbilling/boxbilling/issues)

 ⭐ Not a developer?
 Feel free to help by starring the repository.
 It helps us catch the attention of new developers who'd like to contribute.